Réserve naturelle nationale – Plaine des Maures

 Mammals

 Mammals are shy and most are nocturnal like the 11 species of bats.
 These include Geoffroy’s, Daubenton’s and Natterer’s plus Common, Kuhl’s and Savi’s Pipistrelles.
+Larger mammals include Roe deer, Hares, Foxes, Stone Marten and repopulating Wolves, these could be youngsters evicted from their own packs or others looking for new territories.

 The Plain and surrounding forested mountains are the last remaining sanctuaries for Hermann’s Tortoise on mainland France.
 It is one of three iconic reptiles in drastic decline that are protected here.
 Learn about these threatened reptiles by having a look at their facts sheets below.